dannyboy849/Full_YOLOv11_Tutorial/README.md

-# This serves as a from-scratch guide from start to finish for YOLO training
+# This serves as a start-from-finish guide for YOLO training
 This is all in your bash terminal, but modifying any of the files inside YOLO will be in Python.
 Good Luck!

 ### First, I would like to give credit to my co-researcher, Mathis Morales, for their repository that helped tremendously with setting up the Docker Container!